5.2: Integrated Development Environment

 Logs the values of variables and outputs of the program as the code is executed line by line.

-Displays information about an error when it occurs, such as the line it occurred on and the error type (e.g. syntax or runtime).
-This helps the programmer to fix the error.
+Both tools are used to display information about an error when it occurs, such as the line it occurred on and the error type (e.g. syntax).

 Compilers & Interpreters